 With as much as one-third of a home’s heat escaping through drafty windows and doors, it’s important to pinpoint and plug any leaks before the cold winter air finds them first.

 The most cost-effective way to find leaks is to look for them yourself.
 Closely examine the doors, windows, baseboards, and any other places where small cracks or gaps can form in your home’s foundation.

 “If you can see sunlight peeking through cracks around window frames or where your door meets your wall, that means air is also able to pass through, and you need to seal those areas,” says DiMartino.

 Other often-overlooked sources of leaks are the areas where vents are installed, such as the clothes dryer, as well as chimneys.
-For complete peace of mind, you can hire a certified energy auditor (check the Residential Energy Services Network) to do an infrared energy audit, which will detect all of the areas where air is leaking.
+For complete peace of mind, a certified energy auditor can perform an infrared energy audit, which will detect all of the areas where air is leaking.

 If you encounter any gaps or cracks, weatherstripping and caulking are common and easy ways to seal the area.
 According to the Department of Energy, weatherstripping is used to seal moving components, such as doors and windows, while caulking is used to seal up any openings or cracks between door frames, window frames, and other non-moving parts of the house.
 (Pro tip: Snyder notes that you may be able to get a money-back rebate from your energy provider after making the fixes.)